Links

 - The PC-History website has a page on the Sol along with some contextual historical information.

-- Stan Sieler has some information on the Sol the Sol-20.
+- Stan Sieler has some information on the Sol-20.

 The following are pages about the Sol-20, but have less information, typically a photo of their machine and some basic details about it, like original price, CPU type and speed, and amount of RAM.
 Some of them contain just a little bit of information on the Sol but have interesting information about other old machines, so it might still be worth a visit.